akiratechhq/review-opyn-gamma-2021-08/Notes.md

 - [ ] external/callees/PermitCallee.sol
     - [ ] [Ext] callFunction #
+      - [ ] [EIP-2612](https://eips.ethereum.org/EIPS/eip-2612) not recommended because it is likely to change
+      - [x] Replay possible (?)
+        - Not possible because the ERC20 implementation should implement it correctly.
+Check is not in this contract.

 - [ ] libs/MarginVault.sol
   - [ ] Check if you can use the multiple option (even though they say it's not supported)
     - [ ] [Ext] addShort #